 There is no single universal way to eliminate all mold growth.
 But the single most effective method of controlling mold is to eliminate their source of moisture.
 Moisture doesn’t just mean actual water; it can also be high humidity.
 Few molds grow when the humidity is under 70%.
-If they do, it is very slowly.
+If they do, it is very slow.

 It is safe to say that you cannot stop mold growth until you stop the moisture.
 Cleaning, paints, replacement of sheetrock, and new wood and new ceiling tiles won’t do much good except as a very temporary solution until the moisture problem is corrected.
 Leaky roofs, damp basements, leaking windows, plumbing leaks, condensation, poor draining and water ponding on the roof are typical problems that must be resolved in any type of building whether residential, office, warehouse, or manufacturing or mold growth is inevitable.

-Mold growth is the important element since all molds come from outdoors.
-When they are carried indoors by HVAC systems, doors, windows, on the clothing of occupants, and on supplies brought into the building and find the right combination of heat, moisture and food mold growth can be rapid and extensive.
+Mold growth is an important element since all molds come from outdoors.
+When they are carried indoors by HVAC systems, doors, windows, on the clothing of occupants, and on supplies brought into the building and find the right combination of heat, moisture, and food mold growth can be rapid and extensive.

 Residences can have poorly ventilated kitchens and baths.
 Damp carpets, especially with pads and over wood subfloors are a great source of molds.
 Bathtubs and showers that have old caulking, water ponding, or accumulated dirt and soap residues will hold moisture and nutrients.
 Poorly draining room air conditioners can drain into the house, behind the walls, down the outside of the building, or into the ground, and then back into the house through walls or the basement.
 Condensate in poorly ventilated attics is not uncommon.
 (The recent increase in the use of ridge vents and soffit vents are solving many of these attic problems).